Imranmoujan/ML/Survival Prediction with Logistic Regression/README.md

 - The dataset is loaded from a public source and preprocessed for analysis. url=https://raw.githubusercontent.com/datasciencedojo/datasets/master/titanic.csv
-- Various preprocessing techniques are applied, including handling missing values, encoding categorical variables, and scaling features.
+- Various preprocessing techniques are applied, including handling missing values, and encoding categorical variables.

 ### Exploratory Data Analysis (EDA):